facebookresearch/TensorComprehensions/BUILD.md

 # Important notice
 ***In order to uniformize and simplify the build system we had to make choices.
-TC is currently only officially supported on Ubuntu 16.04 with gcc 5.4.0, cuda 9.0 and cudnn 7.***
+TC is currently only officially supported on Ubuntu 16.04 with gcc 5.4.0.***
 Other configurations may work too but are not yet officially supported.
 For more information about setting up the config that we use to build the conda dependencies see the following [Dockerfile](conda_recipes/Dockerfile).